zhimingluo/MovingObjectSegmentation/README.md

 # Interactive Deep Learning Method for Segmenting Moving Objects

-The git repository is for the paper: "Interactive Deep Learning Method for Segmenting Moving Objects" by Yi Wang, Zhiming Luo, Pierre-Marc Jodoin.
-To appear in *Pattern Recognition Letters*.
+The git repository contains the code for the paper:

+"Interactive Deep Learning Method for Segmenting Moving Objects" by Yi Wang, Zhiming Luo, Pierre-Marc Jodoin.

+To appear in Special Issue on Scene Background Modeling and Initialization of *Pattern Recognition Letters*.

 ### Citing

-If you use this code, please consider citing:
+If you use this code, please cite our paper.

 ### Requirements: software